 Eatwell at the Cromwell

-This 24-hour walk-up counter inside the Cromwell serves a variety of snacks and light meals, including pastries and breakfast sandwiches in the morning.
+This walk-upcounter inside the Cromwell serves a variety of snacks and light meals, including pastries and breakfast sandwiches in the morning from 7am – 3pm daily.

 $5 Café at the Aztec Inn

-Get two eggs with toast, hash browns, and choice of meat for $3.99; a Nutella Asian crepe for $3.50; the “Ultimate Omelet” with ham, sausage, bacon, green pepper, onion, mushrooms, cheddar and jack cheese, and toast for $8.99; and a waffle with a generous portion of fried chicken also for $8.99.
+The ultimate breakfast special at the $5 Café is the two eggs with toast, hash browns, and choice of meat for $5.
+Other great options include the Nutella Asian crepe for $3.99; the “Ultimate Omelet” with ham, sausage, bacon, green pepper, onion, mushrooms, cheddar and jack cheese, and toast for $8.99; and a waffle with a generous portion of fried chicken for $12.99.

-Pro tip: One of the best cheap breakfasts on the Vegas strip, since literally almost their entire menu is under $10 (and items that are more than $10 aren’t a whole lot more than $10).
-Their Thai menu is great option for a quick and cheap dinner.
+Pro tip: One of the best cheap breakfasts on the Vegas strip, with most of the menu under $12.
+The Thai menu is a great option for a quick and cheap dinner.

 Nacho Daddy at the Miracle Mile Shops at Planet Hollywood

-And here’s yet another cheap breakfasts on the Vegas strip for the Miracle Mile Shops at Planet Hollywood: Brunch is served seven days a week from 8 a.m. to 3 p.m. at this location, and the ample brunch entrees all cost around $10.
-You can get a breakfast taco for $7.95, traditional huevos rancheros for $8.95, all-American breakfast or French toast for $9.95, or keep it super simple with a sausage and egg slider for $4.95.
+You can get a breakfast taco for $13.95, traditional huevos rancheros for $14.95, all-American breakfast or French toast for $15.95, or keep it super simple with a sausage and egg slider for $10.95.
 Bottomless mimosas and Bloody Marys are also available for $20.

 Pro tip: Nacho Daddy is home of the “Original Scorpion Shot,” a shot of tequila served with a (dead!) scorpion in it.
 This is a VERY Vegas thing to do.